Ryo Kubota, MD, PhD

 Chairman, President and Chief Executive Officer

 Dr. Kubota holds an MD and a PhD in medicine from Keio University.
 He has served as a faculty member at Keio University and at the University of Washington School of Medicine.
-He was board certified in ophthalmology by the Japanese Ophthalmological Society in 1996 and is a member of the American Academy of Ophthalmology, the Association for Research in Vision and Ophthalmology, the Japanese Ophthalmology Society, Keio Medical Society, the American Chamber of Commerce in Japan, and the America-Japan Society, Inc.
+He was board certified in ophthalmology by the Japanese Ophthalmological Society in 1996 and is a member of the American Academy of Ophthalmology (AAO), the Association for Research in Vision and Ophthalmology (ARVO), the Japanese Ophthalmology Society, Keio Medical Society, the American Chamber of Commerce in Japan (ACCJ), and the America-Japan Society, Inc.

-Dr. Kubota is a director of the Japan-America Society of the State of Washington, and a board member of the National Bureau of Asian Research.
-He is also a visiting professor at School of Medicine, Keio University and advisory member for The Japanese Association of Medical University Network of Technology Transfer.
+Since 2008, Dr. Kubota has been a director of the Japan-America Society of the State of Washington.
+He is a board member of the National Bureau of Asian Research (NBR) and an advisory board member of The Japanese Association of Medical University Network of Technology Transfer (medU-net).

 Chief Financial Officer